aabuhijleh/ai-project-1/README.md

     4. Set temperature to initialTemp

     5. While true:
         a.
-Multiply the temperature by alpha (cooling schedule)
+Multiply the temperature by alpha (cooling schedule: lower the probability of accepting a worse solution)
         b.
 Generate newSolution as a random successor of currentSolution
         c.
 Calculate deltaE as the difference in objective function values between newSolution and currentSolution